 So How Does it Work?

-Surge Busters® work together as a surge suppression system.
+Surge Busters® work as a liquid energy absorption for tanks.
 It is important to have the required number installed in a given tank because they compliment each other in the surge reduction process.
 Let’s look at an example of a truck that is coming to a stop and creating a significant amount of liquid surge in the tank as the trucks breaks are applied.

 In the typical truck with no baffles, as the truck comes to a stop, the liquid keeps moving forward and pushing against the front wall of the tank.
 This energy is the transferred through the rest of the truck wearing on the breaks, shocks, engine and the rest of the running gear.
 This wear and tear is very hard on components and increases maintenance costs over an extended period of time.
 Aside from the wear to the tractor and trailer, the weight in the tank shifts dramatically and puts the driver and others on the road at an increased risk due to a possible rollover.
 NOTE: The force generated in the tank is equal to the force that must be absorbed by the rest of the truck.